VIPP Social determinants of health

 • Increase the number of days that a family eats together.

-• Increase the proportion of residents living in same neighborhood for 5 or more years.
+• Increase the proportion of residents living in the same neighborhood for five or more years.

 • Decrease the number of poor mental health days in the past 7 days.

-• Increase the percentage of registered voters voting in last election.
+• Increase the percentage of registered voters voting in the last election.

 • Increase the number of civic, social, religious, political, and business organizations per 10,000.